Puppy Foundation Course

 The course is run by a qualified trainer and they will be assisted by an additional qualified trainer who will also demonstrate with one of our dogs.

 The club is run by a volunteer committee of 5 qualified trainers, plus 1 further member, who are normally all on hand to assist in classes when required.

 Do you have waiting lists?

-The Puppy Foundation Course normally has a rolling start date, but we limit the class size so you may have to wait longer for availability.
+We limit Puppy Foundation class size so you may have to wait for availability.
 We advise you to apply as soon as possible (even before you bring your puppy home).
-Puppies need to be 12 weeks old and fully vaccinated before joining, and we try to give you a start date before your puppy is 20 weeks old.
+Puppies need to be 12 weeks old and fully vaccinated before joining, and we try to give you a start date before your puppy is 18 weeks old.
 If this is not possible we will need to turn down your application, but you would be welcome to apply for the Bronze course once your puppy is 5 months old.

 The 8 week Bronze course has a waiting list.
 Until we start allocating places we will add requests for course places to this list.
 There is no requirement to have completed the Puppy Foundation course to apply for the Bronze course.
 Those that are not offered a place first time around will be added to the waiting list for the following Bronze Course.
 By being added to the waiting list you are under no obligation to accept a course place offer in the future.

 In a effort to manage class sizes you may have to wait for availability.